hpi-dhc/xmen/README.md

 We use [Poetry](https://python-poetry.org/) for building, testing and dependency management (see [pyproject.toml](pyproject.toml)).

+## 🚀 Getting Started

+A very simple pipeline highlighting the main components of xMEN can be found in [notebooks/Getting_Started.ipynb](notebooks/Getting_Started.ipynb)

 ## 📂 Data Loading

 Usually, BigBIO-compatible datasets can just be loaded from the Hugging Face Hub: